Ujwal-Ramachandran/Ujwal-Ramachandran.github.io/blog/ART/AutoRedTeam_LLM.md

 ## Conclusion

-The core insight from this project is that automated red-teaming is tractable but the scoring problem is harder than it looks.
+The core insight from this project is that automated red-teaming is tractable but the scoring problem is harder than it looks, and pretending otherwise is how benchmarks end up publishing numbers nobody should trust.
 Running the attacks is the easy part: you fire prompts through a quantized model and collect responses.
 Reliably labeling those responses without a human is where the system has real limits.
-A two-stage classifier with a hardcoded refusal lexicon and a general-purpose embedding model gets you to ~64% accuracy against human labels, which is useful for aggregate statistics (ASR trends, DRR comparisons) but shaky for individual response judgments.
+A two-stage classifier with a hardcoded English refusal lexicon and a general-purpose embedding model gets you to ~64% accuracy against human labels, which is useful for *aggregate, directional* statistics but not for precise per-cell ASRs or individual response judgments.
+The most valuable thing I built here may be the validation harness that says so out loud.

-The benchmark's starkest result is that surface-form obfuscation defeats safety training wholesale: every encoding scheme tested (ROT13, leet speak, morse, pig latin, substitution ciphers) and most non-English wraps drove ASR to 100%, because the models decode the obfuscation correctly and then comply, while their refusal training only pattern-matches plaintext English.

-What makes this project interesting from an engineering standpoint is the discipline of running everything locally, on consumer hardware, with full reproducibility.
-Fixing the random seed, deterministic sampling, checkpoint recovery, and a single config file that governs every decision means someone else can clone this and reproduce the exact same numbers.
-That's rarer than it should be in security evaluation work.

-The most actionable finding on defenses: system prompt hardening is consistently more effective than input sanitization, but the absolute effect sizes are modest (10–20% DRR).
-And Mistral 7B-Instruct-v0.3, with a 92% baseline ASR, is genuinely alarming: a model widely used in local deployments is compliant with nearly all adversarial prompts in its default configuration.
+With that framing, the findings that survive the audit are still worth stating.
+Mistral 7B-Instruct-v0.3 is the most vulnerable of the three by a wide margin (90% audited ASR, and still the floor of that estimate), which is genuinely concerning for a model widely used in local deployments with no special hardening.
+Llama 3.1 8B is the most resistant (59% audited), driven mostly by far better prompt-injection handling.
+System prompt hardening is consistently more effective than input sanitization, but the effect sizes are modest (the real ones cluster around 20% DRR, and input sanitization does essentially nothing).
+And surface-form obfuscation appears to defeat safety training at scale: encoding schemes drove automated ASR to the ceiling, because the models decode the obfuscation and comply while their refusal training pattern-matches plaintext English.
+That last finding is the most interesting and also the one most in need of human verification, precisely because it lives in the classifier's blind spot.

+On reproducibility, the honest version: a reader on the same hardware and the same model weights can clone this and reproduce very similar numbers, subject to GPU kernel nondeterminism and to the current source-vs-results severity drift, which I'd fix before calling the artifact fully reproducible.
+Fixing that, pinning model revisions, and growing the gold set are the three things standing between this and a benchmark I'd defend without caveats.

 **GitHub:** [https://github.com/Ujwal-Ramachandran/AutoRedTeam_LLM_Pipelines](https://github.com/Ujwal-Ramachandran/AutoRedTeam_LLM_Pipelines)